Alex Webb (musician): Musical career

 In June 2016, Webb released the CD Call Me Lucky on Splash Point Records under the name Alex Webb & The Copasetics, which contained 13 original songs sung by 11 different jazz vocalists, including Allan Harris, David McAlmont, Alexia Gardner, and some of his previous collaborators such as Liane Carroll and China Moses.
 The album received universally warm reviews.

 During mid 2017, Webb premiered a musical he had co-composed with Camilla Beeput at the Norfolk & Norwich, Bath and Aldeburgh festivals.
 Stormy: the Life of Lena Horne was a one-woman show, played by Beeput, that told the story of the African-American singer, actress and civil rights activist through Beeput's script and a series of Beeput-Webb compositions.
 The show received excellent reviews, including from The Times, which called it "a bravura one-woman display from the charismatic Camilla Beeput".
 Since 2018 Webb has, with saxophonist Tony Kofi, co-led a group celebrating the music of Cannonball Adderley and created a words-and-music project based on the music of Billie Holiday.

-In November 2019, Webb released an album of original songs and unusual cover versions with David McAlmont - The Last Bohemians by McAlmont & Webb (Copasetic/Lateralize) - which received highly positive reviews and, in March 2020, Webb was featured on Tony Kofi's Another Kind of Soul (Last Music Co), a live album documenting the band's Cannonball Adderley project.
+In November 2019, Webb released an album of original songs and unusual cover versions with David McAlmont – The Last Bohemians by McAlmont & Webb (Copasetic/Lateralize) – which received highly positive reviews and, in March 2020, Webb was featured on Tony Kofi's Another Kind of Soul (Last Music Co), a live album documenting the band's Cannonball Adderley project.

 In January 2022, Webb released another album, British Standard Time, on Lateralize Records which featured vocalists Jo Harrop, Carroll Thompson, Tony Momrelle and Luca Manning performing songs by British songwriters and composers.
 The album was well-received by critics, was a Jazz FM Album of The Week, and made an editor's choice by Jazzwise magazine.
+In November 2024 Webb released an album with vocalist Ineza, Women's Words, Sisters' Stories, described by Jazzwise magazine as ‘Immensely enjoyable … effortlessly combines melodic beauty with emotional depth’ (****).
+The album documents the show which Ineza and he were touring, which showcases female songwriters and composers.
+In 2024 Webb also put together a seven-piece live tribute to Duke Ellington called The Pocket Ellington, featuring significant UK players including Alan Barnes, Tony Kofi and Dave Green.